 If you're new to the industry (as I was when I established Arkadaslik Yachting), develop a mentoring partnership with an established, trust-worthy business in the beginning.
 Take advantage of all they have to share - their expertise, network of contacts, customer base, etc. so you don't spend all your time "reinventing the wheel".
 Pro-actively expand your network of trusted business advisors to include areas such as hospitality, tourism, catering, agriculture and import/export trading.
 You'll be surprised at how often you need their advice.

 Who will be working for you?

 Hire qualified and experienced crew and treat them well.
 Your boat's crew will make / break the success of your venture.
 All hell can break loose on the boat, but a good crew will deal with the issues in a professional manner, keeping your passengers safe and happy.

 What's your budget?

 Boats are virtual money pits and expenses aren't limited to the up-front cost.
 In addition to the initial purchase and all your "normal business" expenses, you have to factor in costs for routine maintenance, emergency maintenance, insurance (don't skimp on insurance), berthing fees, licensing, transit logs and harbour master formalities, crew salaries and insurance, laundry, uniforms, etc. And, you need a contingency fund because all of these need to be paid, whether you have bookings or not.

 Running a yachting business is a rewarding way to earn a living, but it is a lot of hard work.
 Best wishes if you choose to pursue the venture.
 Happy sailing!

-Have you got questions or experience starting a yacht charter business?
-Any words of advice you want to add?
-I'd love to hear your comments and feedback.
-Feel free to send me an e-mail to connect.
+Are you interested in setting up a yacht charter business?
+I'd love to hear your about your experience!
+Send me an e-mail to connect.
 And, if you enjoyed this article, please consider sharing it on social media!